App Development Costs: The Ultimate Guide to App Budget by App Type

 When we published our massive review on how much an app costs back in 2015, we had no idea it would become the top resource on the web.
-Two years later, that piece is still considered the definitive resource in our industry.
+Years later, that piece is still considered the definitive resource for app development costs in our industry.
 It’s because of its popularity that I feel compelled to revisit this subject.
 Additionally, doing so will allow for some fresh perspectives based on what's changed in the app industry as well as another way to look at the topic.

 - Standalone app costs: Less than $50,000

 - Data consumption app costs: $50,000 to $100,000